jeswr/blog/raw-posts/disambiguating-data-wallets.md

 Source: [GOV.UK: Digital driving license coming this year](https://www.gov.uk/government/news/digital-driving-licence-coming-this-year)

-In January, the UK announced the [Digital Driver's License](https://www.gov.uk/government/news/digital-driving-licence-coming-this-year) that will be made available through a new [GOV.UK](https://www.gov.uk) App - planned to launch in the summer of 2025.
+In January, the UK announced the [Digital Driver&#39;s License](https://www.gov.uk/government/news/digital-driving-licence-coming-this-year) that will be made available through a new [GOV.UK](https://www.gov.uk) App - planned to launch in the summer of 2025.
 Further, it is expected that there will be a digital form of *all* UK documents made available by 2027.

-The core infrastructure backing this will be the [ISO mobile Driver's License (MDL)](https://www.iso.org/standard/69084.html) standard.
+The core infrastructure backing this will be the [ISO mobile Driver&#39;s License (MDL)](https://www.iso.org/standard/69084.html) standard.

 ### Whatever is happening in Australia